Skip to main content

 Snowflake

-Head to the Resources page in the Windmill app, click on "Add a resource/API" in the top right corner and select the Snowflake type.
+If you do not wish to use OAuth, click on "Add Resource" in the top right corner and select the Snowflake type instead.

 Select Snowflake Resource Type